Sunday, December 05, 2010

 GROUP DINING

 Ugh, large groups (like, I dunno, 10+ people?) are the bane of my dining existence.
 It's hard to find a really excellent place to suit the varied tastes and wallets of a large group.
-Try one of the hotels, they all serve brunch (I've heard that the Four Seasons Studio Cafe is actually good for brunch, but have never been myself).
-Or maybe try Oliver and Bonacini, I know Canteen offers brunch - O&B places all seem to serve inoffesive food, occasionally good food, which is moderately (instead of excessively) overpriced.
-If you're looking at a group of maybe 6-8 people, maybe Marben [3-2011], Gallery Grill [11-2009], or Globe Bistro [11-2009].
-Or if you're looking at a big group and are awesome, you could call Beast [08-2011] and arrange to reserve the entire restaurant.
+Try one of the hotels, they all serve brunch.
+Or, actually, I had around 15 people for brunch at Gallery Grill and it was awesome so you could try there (if your group is around 10, you can get the cool little side room - or if you have more people, just do what I did and take over the entire bar area).
+If you're looking at a really big group and are super awesome, you could call Beast and arrange to reserve the entire restaurant.
 My recommendation for this category is actually to not have a giant group brunch.

 SPECIAL OCCASION